NickBolles/School-Projects/Term Scheduler/readme.md

 - and more…

 I made it fairly general so that I could distribute it to others.
 Several others have used it and love it.
 This is partially the motivation for my app, Four See.
 This feature will be coming in a future version of the app, because it is more complex than the current use of the app.

+##My Term Schedule##
+An Example, of my actual course schedule, is included in this folder named "Nicks Term Schedule.xlsm"